iancarpenter/iancarpenter/README.md

 I’m a self taught Freelance Developer.
 My interests span the entire spectrum of software development including server side development, databases, legacy code, instrumentation, debugging and security.

-A the moment I am teaching myself C#, PostgreSQL and Go.
+I am teaching myself C#, PostgreSQL and Go.
 I enjoy attending conferences, listening to Podcasts and reading good technology books.

 In the past I have run Code Clubs which introduces primary school age children to programming.
 When off line I can found exploring and photographing battlefields of the Second World War.